Architecture

 - Certificate and cryptographic material preservation

-Backups are systematically collected from network nodes and associated certificates, then uploaded to S3 storage, ensuring data durability and disaster recovery capabilities.
+Backups are systematically collected from network nodes and associated certificates, then stored via the configured provider, ensuring data durability and disaster recovery capabilities.

 2.3 Monitoring Module